zgr6010/HSI_SSFTT/README.md

 Using the code should cite the following paper:

-L. Sun, G. Zhao, Y. Zheng, Z. Wu.
-"Spectral–spatial feature tokenization transformer for hyperspectral image classification."
-IEEE Transactions on Geoscience and Remote Sensing.
-DOI:10.1109/TGRS.2022.3144158.
+L. Sun, G. Zhao, Y. Zheng and Z. Wu, "Spectral–Spatial Feature Tokenization Transformer for Hyperspectral Image Classification," in IEEE Transactions on Geoscience and Remote Sensing, vol. 60, pp. 1-14, 2022, Art no. 5522214,  DOI:10.1109/TGRS.2022.3144158.

+@ARTICLE{9684381,
+author={Sun, Le and Zhao, Guangrui and Zheng, Yuhui and Wu, Zebin},
+journal={IEEE Transactions on Geoscience and Remote Sensing},
+title={Spectral–Spatial Feature Tokenization Transformer for Hyperspectral Image Classification},
+year={2022},
+volume={60},
+number={},
+pages={1-14},
+doi={10.1109/TGRS.2022.3144158}
+}

 Feel free to contact us if there is anything we can help.
 Thanks for your support!